Why 'what' you eat doesn't really matter... as much as you think.

 Flick open a magazine or scroll through your newsfeed and you will see that we are obsessed with what we should and shouldn't be eating.

-I would know because I used to be really, really, really obsessed about food and finding out what food I was allowed to eat and which I should cut out!
+I would know because I used to be really obsessing about food and finding out what food I was allowed to eat and which I should cut out!

 When it comes to health and weight, we have been taught to first focus on what we should be eating.